Good Manufacturing Practice (GMP) and quality in pharmaceutical, biotech and food industry – Theoretical version

 - Compare GMP, food and hygiene rules and Standards from various national and international regulatory authorities and standardization organizations and be familiar with their document structure.

-- Apply GMP rules and the ISO 9001 Standard for the preparation, execution and reporting of a audit simulation for a virtual pharma company
+- Apply GMP regulations, ICH Q7 guidelines and the ISO 9001 standard when preparing, conducting and reporting a simulated audit for a virtual pharmaceutical company.

 Course Content